This image shows Daniel Rausch

 7. Marc Rivinius, Pascal Reisert, Daniel Rausch, and Ralf Küsters, “Publicly Accountable Robust Multi-Party Computation,” Cryptology ePrint Archive, Technical Report 2022/436, 2022.

-1. Mike Graf, Daniel Rausch, Viktoria Ronge, Christoph Egger, Ralf Küsters, and Dominique Schröder, “A Security Framework for Distributed Ledgers,” CCS ’21: ACM Conference on Computer and Communications Security, November 14--19, 2021, Seoul, South Korea, 2021.
+1. Mike Graf, Daniel Rausch, Viktoria Ronge, Christoph Egger, Ralf Küsters, and Dominique Schröder, “A Security Framework for Distributed Ledgers,” in ACM Conference on Computer and Communications Security (CCS 2021), ACM, 2021, pp. 1043--1064.

-2. Fabian Hertel, Nicolas Huber, Jonas Kittelberger, Ralf Küsters, Julian Liedtke, and Daniel Rausch, “Extending the Tally-Hiding Ordinos System: Implementations for Borda, Hare-Niemeyer, Condorcet, and Instant-Runoff Voting,” in Electronic Voting - Sixth International Joint Conference on Electronic Voting, 5 – 8 October 2021, Online, Proceedings, 2021.
+2. Fabian Hertel, Nicolas Huber, Jonas Kittelberger, Ralf Küsters, Julian Liedtke, and Daniel Rausch, “Extending the Tally-Hiding Ordinos System: Implementations for Borda, Hare-Niemeyer, Condorcet, and Instant-Runoff Voting,” in Sixth International Joint Conference on Electronic Voting (E-Vote-ID 2021), University of Tartu Press, 2021, pp. 269–284.

 3. Fabian Hertel, Nicolas Huber, Jonas Kittelberger, Ralf Küsters, Julian Liedtke, and Daniel Rausch, “Extending the Tally-Hiding Ordinos System: Implementations for Borda, Hare-Niemeyer, Condorcet, and Instant-Runoff Voting,” Cryptology ePrint Archive, Technical Report 2021/1420, 2021.